David Richardson (priest): Honours and awards

-Richardson has been a chaplain of the Most Venerable Order of the Hospital of Saint John of Jerusalem (Order of St John) (ChStJ) since 1996.
-He was installed as an honorary provincial canon of Canterbury Cathedral in June 2010 and since 2013 remains an honorary provincial emeritus canon.
+Richardson was a chaplain of the Most Venerable Order of the Hospital of Saint John of Jerusalem (Order of St John) (ChStJ) from 1996 onward.

 He was appointed an officer of the Order of the British Empire (OBE) in the 2013 Queen's Birthday Honours (UK) for services to strengthening relations between the UK, the Anglican Communion and the Holy See.

-Richardson was appointed an officer of the Order of Australia (AO) in the 2016 Australia Day Honours for distinguished service to religion and to the Anglican Church of Australia, through international representational, ecumenical development and interfaith co-operation roles.
+Richardson was named an officer of the Order of Australia (AO) in the 2016 Australia Day Honours for distinguished service to religion and to the Anglican Church of Australia, through international representational, ecumenical development and interfaith co-operation roles.

+He was installed as one of four honorary provincial canons of Canterbury Cathedral in June 2010 and was an honorary provincial emeritus canon from 2013 onward.